ChKeerthana3128/Financial-Strategy-Intern-/README.md

 Files:
 (Open the folder named Task-01-Sustainability-Intelligence and upload your files.)

-✅ Task 2 – Budget Optimization & Competition Cost Analysis
+✅ Task 2 – Budget Optimization & Competitive Benchmarking
 Objective:
 Assess Alive’s €3M budget for optimization and evaluate competitor cost structures to identify gaps, risks, and improvement opportunities.